capashaa/EBEProtocol/README.md

 Sent to un-like the world.

 ### <a id="sm-unregistercommand">"unregistercommand"</a>
-sent to server to remove a custom slash command (Can only be sent by world owner)
+sent to server to remove a custom slash command
+> **NOTE:** This can only be sent by the world owner.

 | Id  | Type     | Name    | Description
 | --- | ----     | ----    | -----------